-Our argument on existence of solutions to certain semi-linear fourth order equations in the section below crucially depends on the strong continuity property of the biharmonic heat operator with respect to the Banach space $\ck$.
-This is the content of the next theorem.
+As seen from Theorem \ref{taylor}, existence of solutions to certain semi-linear fourth order equations crucially depends on the strong continuity property.
+Strong continuity of the biharmonic heat operator with respect to the Banach space $\ck$ is the content of the next theorem.
 Note that for strong continuity we will choose a different space $\mathcal{D}'$ of allowable operators, smaller than in Theorem \ref{bounded}.
-Beforehand we note the following well-known function analytic result.
+Beforehand we note the following well-known functional analytic result.